tspindler-cms/tetet-vwv/TeTeT VWV/mods/aircraft/[VWV] MiG-17/README.md

 A mod from Hawkeye60 and Markindel, donated to Vietnam War Vessels.

 Modified for the VWV mod by TeTeT.
+Textures improved by Urbi.

 Provides an AI MiG-17F for the North Vietnamese air force.